RDorville/EP1000/sandbox.md

 A place for you to test and try your work before adding it to the site.
 It is only accessible using \<repo\>/sandbox.html

+### Emojis

+Add the following to the _config.yaml file

+`
+plugins:
+  - jemoji
+`

+They you can add things like :blush: and :house:.

+&nbsp;

 With a image of 200px